lunfardo314/proxima/tests/nodes/README.md

   * private keys, which control accounts on the ledger.
 Each account is represented by address in the form `addressED25519(<hex>)`.
 Those private keys are used as controlling keys of sequencers and also as normal account keys.

-More of those pre-generated private keys can be found in the file [proxima/testkeys.yaml](../../testkeys.yaml).

 **Do not use any of these private keys in your production environment!!!**

 To start a testnet on your computer, copy `<your_dir>/proxima/tests/nodes/*` with subdirectories and config files to your preferred location, say `myHome/*`.